 Who are on track to complete their degrees in six years, excluding time spent on any Rackham approved leave of absence;

-A minimum Eighty-two (82) Rackham Predoctoral Fellowships will be available for 2019-2020.
+A minimum Eighty-five (85) Rackham Predoctoral Fellowships will be available for 2020-2021.
 Approximately 240 students are nominated each year.
-The fellowship provides three terms of support that may begin with Spring/Summer or Fall term 2019.
+The fellowship provides three terms of support that may begin with Spring/Summer or Fall term 2020.
 Rackham Predoctoral Fellows are expected to work full-time toward the completion of degree requirements throughout the period of the award.
-Fellowships include a stipend of $32,640 (currently), candidacy tuition and required fees for twelve months.
+Fellowships include a stipend of $32,670 (currently), candidacy tuition and required fees for twelve months.
 GradCare health and dental insurance will be provided during the fellowship period.
 Students may receive only one award.
 Predoctoral funding cannot be used at the same time as other Rackham funded programs (e.g., Sweetland Dissertation Writing Institute).

 Students must be nominated by their program for this fellowship.
 Students should contact their program regarding their selection and nomination process.
 Each doctoral program may submit a list of up to 4 nominees online.
 Barbour eligibility should be noted, but is not a requirement for any of the four nominations.
 Graduate programs may have nominees who by the nature of their dissertation topic would compete better in a graduate division other than the one in which the program resides; e.g., History students whose topic more properly lies in the Humanities rather than Social Sciences; Nursing students whose topic more properly lies in the Social Sciences rather than Biological and Health Sciences.
 If this is the case, programs may indicate on the online nomination form the division in which they would like the student to be reviewed.

 Any department, interdisciplinary program, or school which has an approved doctoral program in the Rackham Graduate School is invited to participate.